-The little Castle at Laksevåg.
+The small Castle at Laksevåg.

 We are very happy to present this beautiful classical summer house to our visitors.
 In the 1700s, Bergen was a large, busy and rich city.
 The city’s upper classes adopted trends from the continent and established elaborate, aristocratic homes in the countryside.
 By 1800 one would find around 70 of these summer houses in the countryside surrounding Bergen, and Damsgård was the most stunning.

 Damsgård Country Mansion, as it appears today, was built in the 1770s for General War Commissioner and General Customs Manager Joachim Christian Geelmuyden (1730-1795).
-Geelmuyden was knighted in 1783, and took the name Gyldenkrant.
+Geelmuyden was knighted in 1783, and took the name Gyldenkrantz.
 The house he built at Damsgård is still considered to be a masterpiece of Rococco architecture in wood in Norway, and it is perhaps Europe’s most authentic wooden building from that period.

 In 1796 the property was sold to the royal supplier Herman Didrich Janson (1757 - 1822).
 The Janson family remained at Damsgård until 1983, and for many years the estate was as well known as Jansongården.
 The Norwegian state and Bergen Kommune entered the picture in 1983 and purchased Damsgård Hovedgård in order to preserve it as a piece of cultural heritage.
 From 1983 until 1993 the best resources were used to restore, protect and conserve the whole area.
 Today the building and its surrounds presents itself as a unique example of a Bergen summer house from the 1700s or 1800s.